How Long To Date Before Marriage? [Statistics]

 This timeframe allows couples to get to know each other better and ensure that their goals and values align.
 Moreover, research indicates that couples who date for 3 or more years tend to have a longer-lasting marriage and a reduced divorce rate by as much as 50%.

-Although there is no universally correct age to get married, it is essential for both partners to be on the same page regarding their values and goals.
+Although there is no universally correct age to get married, both partners need to be on the same page regarding their values and goals.

 The average relationship in the 20s lasts around 4.2 years, with periods of breaking up and making up.
 Ultimately, the decision to get married depends on the couple’s comfort and excitement about their future together.